nishchay/translations/static/english/learningCenter/maintenance.md

     ]
 ```

-As per above code any route which have scope `help` will be accessible in maintennace mode.
+As per above code any route which have scope `help` will be accessible in maintenance mode.